vivianngo97/Punctuation_Transcription/README.md

 - You can now test out the model!
 - You will see something like this:

-<pre><code>Puntuation_Transcription> Please type a string and then press ENTER:
+<pre><code>Punctuation_Transcription> Please type a string and then press ENTER:

-Puntuation_Transcription> You entered:
+Punctuation_Transcription> You entered:

-Puntuation_Transcription> Let's predict the punctuations:
+Punctuation_Transcription> Let's predict the punctuations:

-Puntuation_Transcription> Do you want to play again?
+Punctuation_Transcription> Do you want to play again?
 Please type yes if you would like to play again:

-Puntuation_Transcription> Have a nice day!
+Punctuation_Transcription> Have a nice day!

 </code></pre>